 This is a very simple recipe and making caramels out of honey is actually even easier than making them out of sugar.
 With sugar, you have to dissolve the sugar to create a boiling syrup and add the cream and butter at just the right temperature, but with honey, you can melt everything together and just let it boil until it's the right consistency.

 Considering that I espouse eating as little sugar as possible, I find it interesting that a large percentage of my recipes here at Nourishing Joy are desserts and sweet treats.
-I’ll chalk it up to the fact that I’m passionate about finding yummy, alternative ways to use nourishing ingredients – and the typically-laden-with-refined-sugars sweets are some of the easiest to tweak creatively.
+I'll chalk it up to the fact that I'm passionate about providing alternatives to refined-sugar-laden sweets, as refined sugar is one of the most pervasive food additives – and even dangerous in the long term.

-This Honey Caramel Sauce is no exception – it’s a treat, but by using honey we’re at least balancing the intake of sugars with minerals and enzymes that are highly beneficial.
-I’ve also added mineral-rich coarse salt because I love salted caramel, but feel free to reduce or omit it according to your preferences.
+This Honey Caramel Sauce is a shining example, then, of how natural sweeteners can taste even better than their refined counterparts.
+It's still a treat, but by using honey we're at least balancing the intake of sugars with minerals and enzymes that are highly beneficial.
+I've also added mineral-rich coarse salt because I love salted caramel, but feel free to reduce or omit it according to your preferences.